 Louisiana Sports Hall of Fame & Northwest Louisiana History Museum

-The Louisiana Sports Hall of Fame celebrates accomplishments by Louisiana athletes, coaches and sports stars in a dazzling museum complex in historic downtown Natchitoches.
+Our museum combines two previous Natchitoches museums, the Louisiana Sports Hall of Fame and the Old Courthouse Museum.
+The Louisiana Sports Hall of Fame celebrates accomplishments by Louisiana athletes, coaches and sports stars, while the Northwest Louisiana History Museum celebrates the region's culture and history, all in a dazzling museum complex in historic downtown Natchitoches.

 The Hall of Fame’s exhibits and interactive media trace the history of Louisiana sports and highlight the importance of sports to life in Louisiana.
 High-definition videos capture in-game drama and excitement, and touch-screens reveal sports stars’ life stories, career stats and colorful quotes.

 Some inductees are household names, such as Archie Manning, Willis Reed, Shaquille O’Neal and Chanda Rubin, but others hold equally important spots in the state’s sporting pantheon.
 New Orleans-born Audrey “Mickey” Patterson, for example, was the first African-American woman to win an Olympic medal.
 The Hall of Fame includes the USA jersey she wore when she won the bronze medal in the 200-meter dash at the 1948 games in London.

 Pete Maravich’s scrapbook of his years as one of the greatest basketball players to step onto a court, a Super Bowl XLIV commemorative football signed by all 53 New Orleans Saints after their 2010 victory and the fastest car in the world in 1963—a souped-up Ford Thunderbird—are just a few of the artifacts that make the Louisiana Sports Hall of Fame Museum in Natchitoches an up-close, personal and unforgettable fan experience.